virevolai/safeCOVID/docs/README.md

 In places where governments did not separate the patient on first symptoms, the families got infected at a high rate.
 So we have to assume entire families need help.
 So we give up a little bit of accuracy (like tracking children) in exchange for more anonymity.

-But if your local government is indeed competent, you should call them and ask for instructions, so that you do not infect your family.
+If your local government is indeed competent, you should call them and ask for instructions, so that you do not infect your family.

 As it stands, there aren't enough tests in most countries for everyone.
-The answer isn't to try to curb the number of people who can have tests, but so easier 'smell' and 'taste' tests at home, and not send people to the hospital lines where they can catch more infections.
+The answer isn't to try to curb the number of people who can have tests.
+Rather easier 'smell' and 'taste' markers at home, and not send people to the hospital lines where they can catch more infections.
 We plan to work with experts and roll these tests into the app so they can be done at home.

 We hope that the local governments will rise to the challenge, and make safeCOVID obsolete.